-The Zwicky Transient Facility (ZTF, \citealt{bellmZwickyTransientFacility2019,graham_ztf_2019,masci_2019_ztf,dekanyZwickyTransientFacility2020}) is an optical survey that started operating in $2018$.
-It covers two thirds of the sky from declination $-30^{\circ}$ to declination $+90^{\circ}$.
-Thanks to its 47 deg$^2$ field-of-view, it observes in the $g$, $r$ and $i$ bands with a typical magnitude depth of 20 and a cadence ranging from several visits per day to several visits per month.
-The detected transient sources are followed-up spectroscopically for precise classification.
+The ZTF (\citealt{bellmZwickyTransientFacility2019,graham_ztf_2019,masci_2019_ztf,dekanyZwickyTransientFacility2020}) is an optical survey that started operating in $2018$.
+It covers two thirds of the sky from a declination of $-30^{\circ}$ to a declination of $+90^{\circ}$.
+Thanks to its 47 deg$^2$ field of view, it observes in the $g$, $r$, and $i$ bands with a typical magnitude depth of 20 and a cadence ranging from several visits per day to several visits per month.
+The detected transient sources are followed up spectroscopically for precise classification.
 The reduction of spectra and classification are performed by the ZTF SED machine \citep{blagorodnovaSEDMachineRobotic2018,rigaultFullyAutomatedIntegral2019, KimNewModSEDm}.